thp/psmoveapi/docs/build.rst

 A build script is provided which will take care of the build for you.
 The script will generate the Visual Studio solution and build everything in Debug and Release.

+Run the batch files in the "VS2015 x64 Native Tools Command Prompt" (you'll find it in your start menu; the VS2013 variant should be named similarly) from the PS Move API checkout folder.

 For Visual Studio 2013, use::